 You excel at making plans.
 You can multi-task with the best of them.
 You thrive when you’re in the middle of the action.
 You are also a people person who is always quick with a smile.
-If these statements describe you, then there’s a good chance the Health Care Administration degree is right for you.
+If these statements describe you, then there’s a good chance the Health Care Administration program is right for you.

 When you earn your Certificate and/or Associate degree in Health Care Administration, you can acquire the skills needed to coordinate the front office activities for a healthcare facility.
 The front office is the nerve center of any medical practice and it requires individuals who are process-oriented and can pay careful attention to details.